johnnypovolny/showroom/README.md

 * Style sheets are written in SASS, and the webpack employs the Autoprefixer plugin for Postcss-Loader to auto-generate CSS vendor prefixes. (see [webpack config](https://github.com/johnnypovolny/snowroom/blob/master/webpack.config.js) and [postcss config](https://github.com/johnnypovolny/snowroom/blob/master/postcss.config.js)) The project also contains an example of a style sheet written in the Glamorous CSS-as-JS syntax, in order to allow one of the components to adjust its styling in reaction to a change in the app state passed as props to the style sheet
  (see [UnityMaster component](https://github.com/johnnypovolny/snowroom/blob/master/src/components/UnityMaster/UnityMaster.style.js))
 * Static site is hosted in Amazon Web Services S3.
 All AWS Resources (S3 bucket, Route 53 alias, etc) are created and managed using Serverless (see [serverless.yaml](https://github.com/johnnypovolny/snowroom/blob/master/serverless.yaml)).
-Serverless is also used for the automatic deployment of the static assets (index.html, bundle.js, images/fonts, etc) via the serverless-s3-sync plugin.
 * The primary development environment was Google Chrome, but the app is compatible with all browsers that support an up to date version of WebGL.
 Mobile devices are not currently supported (since Unity/WebGL support in mobile browsers is not up to date).